JoeyYoung/adapcc/README.md

 - **Profiling.** adaptive to dynamic network changes, by coordinating workers to enable profiling on the fly.

 - **Relay Control.** adaptive to computation stragglers, by allowing an arbitrary subset of workers to perform a collective.
+Non-active GPUs are controlled as relays for data transfers.

 - **Fault Tolerance.** continued communication without being blocked (hang) by the straggler/faulty.